Skip to content

 May not work for projects that require an external hosting platform

 django-simple-deploy aims to help you push projects from your local environment to a remote deployment environment.
-If a platform requires you to first push your project to an external hosting platform such as GitHub, simple_deploy can't currently mediate that process.
+If a platform requires you to first push your project to an external hosting platform such as GitHub, django-simple-deploy can't currently mediate that process.